-Option Description Server Options If the process is being executed on the Axiom Server, select Process plan files using the Axiom Web engine to use the Axiom Web engine to process the files instead of Microsoft Excel.
-The Web engine is the Excel-compatible spreadsheet engine used by the Axiom Windows Client and the Axiom Web Client to read Axiom files without using Excel.
-It is always recommended to use the Web engine for processing, except in rare cases where plan files use Excel features that are not supported by the Web engine.
-NOTES: If your system has been configured to use the Web engine for Scheduler processing by default, then this option will be checked automatically but can be disabled if desired.
-If your system is configured to always use the Web engine for Scheduler processing, then this option is checked and cannot be changed.
-This option is enabled by default and cannot be changed when using Process with Utilities mode.
-This option is disabled by default and cannot be changed when using Process with Custom Utility mode.
-Notification Options If the process is being executed on the Axiom Server, select one of the following options to specify how you want to be notified when the process is completed.
+- This option is enabled by default and cannot be changed when using Process with Utilities mode. - This option is disabled by default and cannot be changed when using Process with Custom Utility mode.

+Option Description Notification Options If the process is being executed on the Axiom Server, select one of the following options to specify how you want to be notified when the process is completed.
 The notification will include error information, if applicable.
 Notification task pane (default): Display the notification in the Notifications task pane.
 Email notification: Receive the notification by email, using your email address as defined in Axiom Security.
 Both notifications: Receive the notification by email and in the Notifications task pane.